dkomics/ilri-africa-cdc-training/bacteria-whole-genome-sequencing.md

 > **Note**

-> This is part of the initiative fronted by the [Africa CDC](https://africacdc.org/) with generous support from the [Rockeffeler foundation](https://www.rockefellerfoundation.org/) to build capacity in pathogen genomics in Africa.
+> This is part of the initiative fronted by the [Africa CDC](https://africacdc.org/) with generous support from the <add org here> to build capacity in pathogen genomics in Africa.

 ## Background